MoonPoet/xaprb-src/content/about.md

   sometimes make quick judgments without explaining all of the reasoning.
 This can seem rash, but I'm usually pursuing a specific goal, such as optimizing for learning or trying to eliminate dead ends quickly.
 My boldness isn't reckless.
-I like the phrase "a fast B grade is better than a slow A." I want everyone who works with me to be biased to action, avoiding analysis paralysis.
+I want everyone who works with me to be biased to action, avoiding analysis paralysis.
+I like the phrase "a fast B grade is better than a slow A," or perhaps better yet "done is better than perfect, so if it's worth doing, it's worth doing badly."
+A lot of my worldview is included in that counterintuitive phrase, which I like to think has a lot of value beneath the surface.
 - **Intelligent but not eloquent.** When I'm trying to collect more data and express myself at the same time, I sometimes stumble over my words.
 This can make me seem hesitant or uncertain, especially when I'm speaking without